bodkan/smbe2021/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/bodkan/smbe2021/main?urlpath=rstudio)

 In case the binder cloud instance appears to be starting very slowly, please be patient.
 The binder cloud server can sometimes take a minute to load up.
+Sometimes it even crashes completely.
+If that happens, try reloading the page - this will restart the binder session.

 We provide two examples: